Skip to content

 Target Audience

-• Water & Utility Operators: Integrating green infrastructure into drainage, sewer, and water asset portfolios managed by Muscat Municipality and Nama Water Services, aligned with Integrated Water Resources Management principles.
+• Water & Utility Operators: Examine how green infrastructure can be integrated into drainage, sewer, wastewater, and water-asset portfolios managed across municipal and utility institutions.

 Report Deliverables